M.S. Plan I (Thesis) Pathway

 Deadline: At least 2 weeks prior to Thesis Defense

-Students should coordinate the date, time and location of their master’s exam/thesis defense with their examination committee.
-If the defense will be conducted in the ECE building, the student should reserve a room with the ECE Graduate Advisor in ECE Room 114 or via email at email@example.com prior to submitting the announcement of exam
+Students should coordinate the date, time, and location of their dissertation defense with their defense committee.
+If the defense will be conducted in the ECE building, the student should reserve a room with ECE Reception at email@example.com prior to submitting the announcement of exam form.

 Students must be enrolled during the term of their master’s examination/thesis defense.
 The master’s exam may be taken only after the Program of Studies has received approval by the Graduate Dean and only if the student is in good academic standing.

 Deadlines: April 15th for Spring graduation, July 15th for Summer graduation, or November 15th for Fall graduation

 All UNM Master’s students must submit their theses to Graduate Studies for electronic filing in the UNM Repository.
 Manuscript formatting guidelines and Manuscript Tutorial are available on the Graduate Studies website.

 - Program of Studies (POS) has been submitted and approved

 - All coursework has been completed by end of graduation term

 - Thesis defense date, time and location have been coordinated with ECE Receptionist